 - Promoting clients through different modes of media

-Before commencing a career as a sports manager in the industry, it’s important for an individual to meet the following eligibility criteria:
+Before commencing a career as a sports manager in the industry, an individual needs to meet the following eligibility criteria:

 - A 10+2 in any stream with Physical Education as a compulsory subject, from a recognized board with aggregate marks of at least 50%.